Bright Tots educational toy store offering baby toys toddler toys games & videos. Autism Therapies

 they have helped more than 1,000 children overcome learning disorders, and say that represents a 97 percent success rate.

-stays in close contact with the dolphin, cuddles and kisses the dolphin; the dolphin sings to the student and helps him/her swim,
+individual stays in close contact with the dolphin, cuddles and kisses the dolphin; the dolphin sings to the student and helps

-carrying the individual who holds on to its fins.
-A carefree relationship between the student and the dolphin is experienced.
+him/her swim, carrying the individual who holds on to its fins.
+A carefree relationship between the student and the dolphin is

+experienced.
 Swimming with dolphins for half an hour enhances the child’s awareness and curiosity to the outside world.
-As a result,
+As

-acceleration is observed in the learning process of children who are tutored by special instructors, who take speech lessons and
+a result, acceleration is observed in the learning process of children who are tutored by special instructors, who take speech

-difficulties.
+learning difficulties.
 But doctors are baffled as to how the process works.
-One theory is that dolphins use their unique scanning system
+One theory is that dolphins use their unique

 Biomedical Treatments

-feel have been helpful to their children with autism spectrum disorders.
-Some of these choices have some documentation as to
+families feel have been helpful to their children with autism spectrum disorders.
+Some of these choices have some

 There’s others like dietary interventions, which have little proven evidence, but have been supported by families who say the

-some that are dangerous, and have little support from anyone other than the individuals who profit from them.
-We advise families
+are some that are dangerous, and have little support from anyone other than the individuals who profit from them.
+We advise

-to seek extensive information and talk to many other families who have tried a biomedical intervention before trying this
+families to seek extensive information and talk to many other families who have tried a biomedical intervention before trying

 Secretin Hormone Therapy

-natural hormone that was used in diagnostic tests for intestinal ailments. .
-The safety and efficacy of secretin has been approved
+actually a natural hormone that was used in diagnostic tests for intestinal ailments. .
+The safety and efficacy of secretin has

-by the US Food and Drug Administration (FDA) for single dose use in diagnosing gastrointestinal problems such as impaired
+been approved by the US Food and Drug Administration (FDA) for single dose use in diagnosing gastrointestinal problems

-drug.
-Physicians are advised that, like all drugs, there is the possibility of adverse events that may be associated with individual
+this drug.
+Physicians are advised that, like all drugs, there is the possibility of adverse events that may be associated with

-allergies or susceptibilities.
-An initial small test dose is recommended as a precaution against allergic reactions and appropriate
+individual allergies or susceptibilities.
+An initial small test dose is recommended as a precaution against allergic reactions and

-children has been published at this time.
-The study discuss possible mechanisms of action in the relation of "gut-brain" theories of
+three children has been published at this time.
+The study discuss possible mechanisms of action in the relation of "gut-brain"

-autism that propose a link between the gastrointestinal disorders observed in many children with autism and their brain
+theories of autism that propose a link between the gastrointestinal disorders observed in many children with autism and their

 Dietary Interventions/Megavitamins